PennyLaneAI/pennylane/README.md

 - *Machine learning on quantum hardware*.
 Connect to quantum hardware using **PyTorch**, **TensorFlow**, **JAX**, **Keras**, or **NumPy**.
 Build rich and flexible hybrid quantum-classical models.

 - *Just in time compilation*.
 Experimental support for just-in-time compilation.
-Compile your entire hybrid workflow, loops.
+Compile your entire hybrid workflow, including loops.
 See [Catalyst](https://github.com/pennylaneai/catalyst) for more details.

 - *Device-independent*.
 Run the same quantum circuit on different quantum backends.
 Install